CHINMAY02CS/Tic-Tac-Toe/README.md

 **INTRODUCTION**

-This is a tic tac toe game which has the two users as - Computer and Human
+This is a tic tac toe game which has the two users as - Computer and Human using minmax algorithm

 **Flow Diagram**